 I’ve been hearing amazing things all day at the CBE “Truth be Told” conference.
-I have heard that women can be mighty, that we can preach to mixed-sex audience, that unseen women matter, that women do not need to hide away, that women can … And in my heart, I said: “Amen, preach it, sister!”
+I have heard that women can be mighty, that we can preach to mixed-sex audiences, that unseen women matter, that women do not need to hide away, that women can … And in my heart, I said: “Amen, preach it, sister!”

 I have been so overwhelmed that I stood up to give a standing ovation (Dr. Miranda Pillay).
 I’ve been so overwhelmed that I could not remember to clap my hands, my whole mind was still on the message I heard (Pastor Janice Kaufmann-Chafunya).
 When I heard of how humanitarian rights tie in with the basic Bible message I could not make notes fast enough.
 When I heard of how to spread the message to children (I teach children’s church) I missed even more potential notes: there were moments when my mind wandered because I started to think up ideas of how to implement this with children…

 In short, I enthusiastically believe all of this!
 But… do I really?

 Sure, Public Protector Thuli Madonsela, who spoke on opening night, can publish a damning report that gets president Jacob Zuma in trouble with the South African public, and get named one of 2014’s 100 most influencial people by Time Magazine.
 I believe women can do it.
 But do I believe l – female, not-highly-educated, single, short and round, bad conversationalist Retha Faurie with Aspergers and a humble administrative job – could make a difference?